roydegeest/rakwireless-docs/docs/wisgate/rak7243c/quickstart/connect-the-lora-gateway-with-chirpstack.md

   caption="Successfully Registered the Gateway"
 />

-- Congratulations! :tada: You have connected your Gateway to an external ChirpStack Successfully!
+**Congratulations!** :tada: You have connected your gateway to an external ChirpStack Successfully!